 Annual Clearances Renewal Requirement

-CTE Teachers in the Temple Certification Program (Vocational I and Vocational II) who wish to register for any of the following courses (through Nancy Johnston):
+CTE Teachers in the Temple Certification Program (Career & Technical Instructional I and Career & Technical Instructional II) who wish to register for any of the following courses:

 …are required to submit current clearance documents (State Police, Child Abuse, FBI/Fingerprints, and Tuberculosis) annually (May 1 through July 1 of each year) in order to register for these courses.
-The Act 24 form cannot be used to allow registration for these College of Education classes.
+The Act 24 form cannot be used to allow registration for these College of Education and Human Development classes.

-If CTE Teacher Interns do not plan to enroll, or are not enrolled, in any of the College of Education courses above (or any other College of Education course that requires clearances) either during fall or spring semester of an academic year (August - May), then they may choose to submit an Act 24 Form in lieu of getting all four clearances updated, as long as they meet the following criteria:
+If CTE Teacher Interns do not plan to enroll, or are not enrolled, in any of the College of Education and Human Development courses above (or any other College of Education and Human Development course that requires clearances) either during fall or spring semester of an academic year (August - May), then they may choose to submit an Act 24 Form in lieu of getting all four clearances updated, as long as they meet the following criteria:

 - The CTE Teacher Interns are continuously enrolled as Temple University students.